 The LSHTM Global Health Analytics group has set up an ODK service to help scientific researchers use ODK in their projects.
 This service is available on a pay-what-you-can basis to anyone working at LSHTM, or collaborating with LSHTM researchers on research that can benefit global health.
 This includes studies focussed on human health, one-health, environmental and ecological research; as well as public health interventions, outbreak response and clinical trials.

-In order to minimise costs to the end user, we also provide access to a “Device Library”, a pool of Android devices, GPS loggers, Fingerprint readers and other hardware tools that we can lend to LSHTM and their research partners.
+In order to minimise costs to the end user, we also provide access to a “Device Library”, a pool of Android devices, GPS loggers, Fingerprint readers and other hardware tools that we can lend to LSHTM staff & students.